nandanrao/summerschool/README.md

 ## Day 0

-The Sunday before class starts we will have an optional short afternoon session to go over probability basics for those that felt the precourse material was not enough.
-This is followed by beers.
+The Sunday before class starts we will have a short afternoon session to go over probability basics.
+This will be followed by beers.

 ## Day 1: Kaggle Competitions

-The first day is for getting your hands dirty and implemeneting real prediction algorithms with the latest libraries and tools.
-The rest of the week will be about building intuition around why these techniques act the way they do, but the first day is about gaining familiarity through usage.
-The afternoon will consist of a data hackathon that will last into the evening.
+The first day is for getting your hands dirty and implementing real prediction algorithms with the latest libraries and tools, leaving theory in the dust and gaining familiarity through usage.
+We introduce a series of modern tools and everyone will compete in a data hackathon that will last into the evening.

 #### Topics:
 * A Practical Introduction to Errors
-* Languages for Machine Learning
+* Languages and Libraries for Machine Learning
 * Modern Winning Algorithms

 #### Exercises: